 In 2015, LuckNow underwent a re-branding with a new logo and other refinements.
 The mixer feeder line was streamlined and new features and options were added.

 In 2016 a Bale Processor was re-introduced into the product line up.
 This product had been discontinued 20 years prior, but a significant market demand brought it back.

 2017 saw the introduction of the Green Machine - a poultry mortality composter based on our time proven horizontal mixer.
 A truly economical and environmentally friendly approach to poultry mortality.

-In 2018 Helm Welding will celebrate 50 years in business!
+In 2018 Helm Welding celebrated 50 years in business!